 Global warming and an array of environmental changes resulting from human activities are already causing profound impacts on organisms across the spectrum of the marine food chain.
-Warming of the ocean and subtle changes in its chemistry are combining with pollution and over fishing to alter the habitat of many marine creatures.
-In the near future, these habitats look to be further impacted, and potentially destroyed, with possibly devastating biological and economic consequences, including very negative impacts to people.
-The goal this module is to learn about three very different but equally significant impacts of climate change and human activity on life in the ocean: ocean acidification, red tides and blooms of jellyfish.
+Warming of the ocean and subtle changes in its chemistry are combining with pollution and overfishing to alter the habitat of many marine creatures.
+In the near future, these habitats look to be further impacted, and potentially destroyed, with possibly devastating biological and economic consequences, including very negative impacts on people.
+The goal of this module is to learn about three very different but equally significant impacts of climate change and human activity on life in the ocean: ocean acidification, red tides, and blooms of jellyfish.

 To set the stage, watch the Award Winning video Sea Change, produced by Craig Welch.